nhoffmann/rusty-minesweeper/README.md

 ## Minimum Viable Products

 * [x] The window is filled with a grid of tiles
-* [ ] There a a set number of difficulties.
+* [ ] There is a set number of difficulties.
 Mines are scattered randomly over the board
     * Beginner: 9x9, 10 mines
     * Intermediate: 16x16, 40 mines
     * Expert: 30x16, 99 mines
-* [ ] The player left clicks tiles and reveals their content
+* [x] The player left clicks tiles and reveals their content
     * [x] When the tile is not adjacent to a mine tile (empty tile), it reveals all adjacent empty tiles consecutively
     * [x] When the tile is adjacent to a mine tile, it displays the number of mine tiles it is adjacent to
-    * [ ] When the tile is a mine tile, the game is lost
+    * [x] When the tile is a mine tile, the game is lost
 * [x] The player right clicks tiles to toggle flagging them as potential mines, a marked tile can still be opened
-* [ ] When all non mine tiles have been revealed, the game ends victoriously
+* [x] When all non mine tiles have been revealed, the game ends victoriously